 In 2010, China hosted the Asian Games in Guangzhou.

-In 2010, the annual education expenditure per secondary school student in Beijing totalled ¥20,023, while in Guizhou it only totalled ¥3,204.
+In 2010, there was an inequality in education spending in China.
+The annual education expenditure per secondary school student in Beijing totalled ¥20,023, while in Guizhou, one of the poorest provinces, it only totalled ¥3,204.

-By 2011, a healthcare provision campaign resulted in 95% of China's population having basic health insurance coverage.
+By 2011, 95% of China's population had basic health insurance coverage, resulting from the government's healthcare provision initiative.

-Xi Jinping took office as the general secretary of the CCP on 15 November 2012.
+Xi Jinping took office as the general secretary on November 15, 2012.

 In 2012, China's BeiDou satellite navigation system began offering commercial navigation services across Asia.